-To mitigate the effects originated by the COVID-19 pandemic, support programs were implemented for Monex, S.A.B.'s borrowers during 2020, benefiting 235 clients through restructures and renewals for an amount of \$4,826 million MXN, which is integrated as follows: 167 clients are SMEs for \$243 million MXN and 68 clients are Corporations for \$4,583 million MXN.
-At the end of December 2021, the balance of this portfolio is as follows: 18 clients for an amount of \$53 million MXN (15 clients are SMEs for an amount of \$16 million MXN and 3 clients are Corporations with an amount of \$37 million MXN).
+To mitigate the effects originated by the COVID-19 pandemic, support programs were implemented for Monex, S.A.B.'s borrowers during 2020, benefiting 235 clients through restructures and renewals for an amount of \$4,826 million MXN.
+At the end of December 2022, there are no longer any borrowers who have been granted any benefit under the special accounting criteria set forth in Official Letter P285/2020 of the CNBV.